-On January 13, 2020, the Office of Investment Security of the U.S. Department of the Treasury issued two final regulations to fully implement certain provisions of the Foreign Investment Risk Review Modernization Act of 2018 ("FIRRMA").
-FIRRMA was enacted to expand the jurisdiction of the Committee on Foreign Investment in the United States ("CFIUS" or "Committee") and modernize its procedures and was the most significant reform legislation affecting the CFIUS review process in more than a decade.
+Signed into law in August 2018, FIRRMA was the most significant reform legislation affecting CFIUS's jurisdiction and review process in more than a decade.
 With the passage of FIRRMA, the definition of "covered transaction" was expanded to include non-controlling "other investments" in U.S. businesses involving critical technologies, critical infrastructure, or sensitive personal data on U.S. citizens.
 Additionally, FIRRMA brought transactions involving real estate (but no U.S. business) in close physical proximity to sensitive U.S. government or military facilities and other locations within CFIUS's jurisdiction.